proteinreport/proteinreport.org/content/en/events/alternative-protein-algae-based-fish-and-meat/index.md

 date: 2020-05-24 12:03:09
 lastmod: 2020-05-24 12:03:09
 slug: /alternative-protein-algae-based-fish-and-meat
-description: "The European Algae Biomass Association (EABA) aims to promote a strong link between science, technology and business in the algae biomass sector.
-Due to their high CO2 absorption, being grown in water and providing for a beneficial nutritional profile, algae-based alternative fish and meat applications are very important.
+description: "The European Algae Biomass Association (EABA) aims to promote a strong link between science, technology and business in the algae biomass sector.Due to their high CO2 absorption, being grown in water and providing for a beneficial nutritional profile, algae-based alternative fish and meat applications are very important.
 In our technical webinar we will bring together the main stakeholders for knowledge exchange and to foster collaboration."
 proteins: [Algae]
 products: [Meat, Seafood, Ingredients]
 topics: [Business, Culture, Environment, Health]